larkintuckerllc/k8s-cka-tutorial/01-understand-the-kubernetes-cluster-architecture/README.md

 systemctl status kubelet
 ```

-**note:** We will conver this in more detail later.

-We can also see that Docker is running a number of familiar containers:
+We can also see that Docker is running a number of containers:

 ```plaintext
 docker container ls
 ```

+**note:** We will cover all this in more detail later.